ZeeNexus/algorandPoR/README.md

 ## Contributing (Code, Documentation, Bugs, Etc) ##

-Please refer to our [CONTRIBUTING](CONTRIBUTING.md) document.
+C. Diaz De Leon (xddlg), A. Tran (autran0), and J. Li (175552) helped contribute to some of this code for a project in a shared course at the University for Fall 2019.

 ## Project Layout ##

-`go-algorand` is split into various subpackages.
+`go-algorand` is split into various subpackages. algorand-por augments this layout.

 The following packages provide core functionality to the `algod` and `kmd` daemons, as well as other tools and commands: